 - Staff input from managers, technicians, line, and program staff

-- Budget Advisory Committee – the full Parks Board and invited labor representatives, community members and representatives from culturally-specific community-based organizations.
+- Budget Advisory Committee – Representatives from the Portland Parks Board and invited PP&R labor representatives, community members, and representatives from culturally-specific community-based organizations.

 Portland Parks & Recreation Board Members